pallets/click/docs/options.rst

 specify it for ``--version`` to work.
 For more information, see :ref:`callback-evaluation-order`.

-A callback is a function that is invoked with two parameters: the current :class:`Context` and the value.
+A callback is a function that is invoked with three parameters: the current :class:`Context`, the parameter, and the value.
 The context provides some useful features such as quitting the application and gives access to other already processed parameters.
+The parameter is the instance of :class:`Option` created by the decorator.
+The value is the value the parameter gets when the command is invoked at runtime.

 Here an example for a ``--version`` flag: